gustavoaragon/hack-pack/README.md

 ### Hackathon Starting Guide

-When participating in the organization of the [DSB Blockchain Hackathon](http://blockstrap.com/en/blog/dbs-blockchain-hack-de-brief/) in Singapore, we made several observatons and contributions that others may find useful when organizing blockchain-based hackathons.
-We will organize these thoughts within one the following categories...
+When participating in the organization of the [DSB Blockchain Hackathon](http://blockstrap.com/en/blog/dbs-blockchain-hack-de-brief/) in Singapore we made several observatons and contributions that others may find useful when organizing their own blockchain-based hackathons.

+This repo is an intended starting point for any blockchain developer who is about to embark on their own hack.
+It features a getting started guide, dcoumentation from Blockstrap.com, and 5 open source example applications that can be ripped and modified.

+Please not that this Hack-Pack is a work in progress and will continue to be updated in the near future as Blockstrap powers more hackathons around the globe.

+Our three focus points for creating this hack-pack have been the following categories...

 ```
 -- Preparation